-D12 Procedures for when external examination assessors or auditors refuse to consent to the decisions of an Assessment Board for Learning and Teaching Enhancement.
+D12 Procedures for when external examination assessors or auditors refuse to consent to the decisions of an Assessment Board

+Where an external examination assessor or auditor refuses to sign the confirmation form to agree the grades or the award of qualifications of the Board, the Chair of the Assessment Board must report every case, including a full explanation of the circumstances, as soon as practicable to the Academic Registrar and the Director of the Academic Quality Service.
 Such reports will be placed before the next meeting of the Academic Standards and Quality Committee of the University.
 The Chairs of Assessment Boards must, at the same time as they make any such report, complete a form specified for the purpose indicating the reason why the external examination assessors / auditors declined to sign the confirmation form, and naming the student or students whose disputed assessment outcome resulted in such refusal.
 The outcomes of students not named in a report must not be prejudiced or delayed.